greenm01/vb4x/docs/ec4x_specs.md

 Starbases require five months (five turns) to construct require a shipyard.

 Starbases boost the morale of a colony by XYZ and production by XYZ every turn.
 Crippled starbases operate at 50% capacity and contribute half their normal morale and SATs to the colony.

-### 2.4.5 Spaceports

-Spaceports require two months (two turns) to construct planetside, and are used for launching heavy-lift ships and equipment into orbit.

-### 2\.4.6 Shipyards

-Shipyards are gateways to the stars.
-They are large bases constructed in orbit and require a spaceport to build over a period of three months (three turns).

-The majority of ship construction and repair will occur at these important facilities.

-Shipyards are equipped with 10 docks for construction and repair.
-There is no limit on the number of Shipyards orbiting a colony.

 ### 2\.4.7 Planetary Shields & Ground Batteries